Being a caregiver is one of the most rewarding roles we can take on in our life.

-The following programs and services are not strictly for caregivers, however they provide related assistance in several key areas.
+The following programs and services are not strictly for caregivers.
+However, they provide related assistance in several key areas.
 These programs can help the seniors you take care of as well as your own family and friends.

 The English Masters Meetup gives non-native speakers a free opportunity to learn and practice conversational English, which can help caregivers whose first language is not English prepare for medical visits and understand insurance forms and similar documentation.

 The Legal Aid Society of New York provides affordable legal help.
 A special elder law division through the Brooklyn Office for the Aging offers information on housing, healthcare, government benefits, disability benefits, and family law.

 Lotsa Helping Hands enables caregivers to build a private group calendar where they can coordinate and manage additional help from family and friends.
 The site tracks each task and sends email reminders to the appropriate parties.